Connect with us

 on

 When I first began teaching yoga, a question kept circling in my mind: should you only teach yoga poses you can do?
-It felt like an invisible standard hanging over me, whispering that if I couldn’t demonstrate every posture perfectly, I wasn’t qualified to guide others.
-That question stuck with me through training, my first few classes, and even now, years later.
-I’ve discovered that teaching yoga isn’t about being able to perform every pose, but about being able to lead with understanding, compassion, and skill.
+It felt like an invisible standard hanging over me.
+I believed that if I couldn’t demonstrate every posture perfectly, I wasn’t qualified to guide others.
+That question stayed with me through training, my first few classes, and even now, years later.
+I’ve discovered that teaching yoga isn’t about being able to perform every pose.
+It’s about leading with understanding, compassion, and skill.

 Wrestling With Doubts In The Beginning

-In my early teaching days, I would spend hours practicing difficult poses just so I could demonstrate them confidently.
-There were times I skipped challenging postures altogether because I wasn’t sure if I could perform them perfectly.
+In my early teaching days, I spent hours practicing difficult poses so I could demonstrate them confidently.
+There were times I skipped challenging postures altogether because I wasn’t sure I could perform them perfectly.
 I constantly asked myself, should you only teach yoga poses you can do?
 That uncertainty made me feel like an imposter, even when my heart was in the right place.

 Looking back, I realize that focusing only on performance made me lose sight of what yoga truly is.
-Yoga is about connection, growth, and exploration, not flawless physical achievement.
-My students weren’t showing up to watch me perform; they were coming to experience their own journey.
+Yoga is about connection, growth, and exploration—not flawless physical achievement.
+My students weren’t there to watch me perform.
+They were there to experience their own journey.

 Recognizing The True Role Of A Yoga Teacher

-Over time, as I gained confidence and experience, my understanding shifted.
+As I gained confidence and experience, my perspective shifted.
 I began to realize that the role of a yoga teacher isn’t to be the most advanced practitioner in the room.
-It’s to guide, support, and create a safe environment for exploration.
-Asking myself should you only teach yoga poses you can do led me to a deeper understanding of the teacher’s responsibility.
+It’s to guide, support, and create a safe space for exploration.
+Asking myself should you only teach yoga poses you can do led me to a deeper understanding of a teacher’s responsibility.

-It became clear to me that teaching is about effective communication, intelligent sequencing, and offering students the tools to understand their bodies better.
-A teacher who understands the anatomy and purpose behind a pose can teach it even if they personally can’t achieve its fullest expression.
+Teaching is about clear communication, intelligent sequencing, and giving students the tools to understand their bodies better.
+A teacher who understands the anatomy and purpose behind a pose can teach it—even if they can’t achieve its fullest expression.

 How I Teach Poses I’m Still Working On

-There are poses that remain a challenge for me, no matter how long I practice.
-Rather than hiding from them, I take a different approach.
-When I plan classes that include difficult poses, I make sure I study them thoroughly.
-I learn their mechanics, understand common misalignments, and explore variations that suit different bodies.
+Some poses remain challenging for me, no matter how long I practice.
+Rather than avoiding them, I take a different approach.
+When planning classes that include difficult poses, I study them thoroughly.
+I break down their mechanics, learn about common misalignments, and explore suitable variations.

-Whenever I guide students into a posture I’m still mastering, I focus on clear verbal cues, use props, and demonstrate preparatory exercises.
+When guiding students into postures I’m still learning, I focus on clear verbal cues.
+I also use props and demonstrate preparatory movements.
 Should you only teach yoga poses you can do?
-My experience says no, as long as you approach it with careful preparation, knowledge, and humility.
+My experience says no—as long as you prepare carefully, share knowledge, and teach with humility.

 Embracing Vulnerability As A Strength

-One of the most important lessons I’ve learned is that students appreciate authenticity.
-When I admit that a pose challenges me too, it opens up a space where everyone feels more human.
-No one likes to feel inadequate, and when they see their teacher navigating the same journey, it builds trust and deepens the connection.
+One of the most important lessons I’ve learned is that students value authenticity.
+When I admit that a pose challenges me too, it opens space for others to feel human.
+No one wants to feel inadequate.
+When students see their teacher navigating the same journey, it builds trust and connection.

-In moments when I questioned should you only teach yoga poses you can do, embracing vulnerability helped me realize that being real with my students makes me a better teacher.
-It’s not about showcasing perfection but about guiding others to explore their own possibilities.
+In moments when I questioned should you only teach yoga poses you can do, embracing vulnerability helped me see the power in being real.
+It’s not about perfection.
+It’s about guiding others to explore their potential.

 Adapting And Offering Alternatives

-Another valuable strategy I’ve adopted is always having alternatives ready.
-I never force a particular shape; instead, I offer several variations and stress that every version is valid.
-Students respond well when they feel options are available rather than rigid expectations.
+Another helpful strategy I use is always having alternatives available.
+I never force a particular shape.
+Instead, I offer multiple variations and emphasize that every version is valid.
+Students respond well when they feel empowered to choose.

-For example, if I’m teaching a deep backbend like full wheel and I know I’m not currently working at my peak flexibility, I emphasize bridge pose or supported backbends.
+For example, if I’m teaching a deep backbend like full wheel and I know I’m not at my peak flexibility, I offer bridge pose or a supported version.
 Should you only teach yoga poses you can do?
-I’ve learned that adaptability is far more important than performing every pose.
+I’ve learned that adaptability is more important than demonstrating every posture.

 Studying Continually To Deepen My Understanding

-One thing I promised myself early on was to never stop learning.
-Even if I can’t perform an advanced posture today, I commit to understanding it better every day—studying anatomy, attending workshops, and asking questions from senior teachers.
+One promise I made early on was to never stop learning.
+Even if I can’t perform an advanced pose today, I work to understand it better every day.
+I study anatomy, attend workshops, and ask questions from experienced teachers.

-When asking should you only teach yoga poses you can do, I found that teaching is not about arriving at a final destination.
-It’s about walking the path alongside your students, growing, studying, and improving together.
+When I ask should you only teach yoga poses you can do, I remind myself that teaching isn’t about reaching an endpoint.
+It’s about walking the path with your students and growing together.

 Honoring Each Student’s Unique Journey

-Every student who walks into my class comes with a unique set of strengths, limitations, and experiences.
-I see my job as creating a container where all of that is welcome.
-I don’t want students to believe they have to “achieve” anything to belong.
+Each student who comes to class has their own strengths, limitations, and experiences.
+I see my role as creating a space where all of that is welcomed.
+No one needs to “achieve” anything to belong.

-The more I reflected on should you only teach yoga poses you can do, the more I realized that limiting myself to only what I could physically perform would mean limiting my students too.
-Everyone deserves the chance to explore their edges, not just in the ways I can.
+The more I reflected on should you only teach yoga poses you can do, the more I saw that limiting my teaching to what I could do physically would limit my students too.
+Everyone deserves to explore their edges—whatever that looks like.

 What I Tell Myself Before Every Class

-Before I step into the studio, I remind myself: I’m here to hold space, not to perform.
-I’m here to offer guidance, not to impress.
-And I’m here to foster a sense of community, not competition.
+Before I step into the studio, I remind myself: I’m here to hold space, not perform.
+I’m here to guide, not impress.
+I’m here to build community, not competition.

-By approaching teaching with humility, preparation, and a willingness to be honest, I answer the question of should you only teach yoga poses you can do with a resounding no. As long as I remain a student myself, learning and growing, I can teach from a place of integrity.
+By teaching with humility, preparation, and honesty, I answer the question—should you only teach yoga poses you can do?—with a clear no. As long as I remain a student myself, I can teach with integrity.

 Final Thoughts

-Reflecting on my journey, I see that teaching yoga is much bigger than showing physical mastery.
+Reflecting on my journey, I see that teaching yoga is about more than physical mastery.
 Should you only teach yoga poses you can do?
-My heart says no. What matters most is the wisdom you bring, the safety you create, and the encouragement you offer.
+My heart says no. What matters most is the wisdom you share, the safety you create, and the support you offer.

-Teaching from a place of authenticity, compassion, and continuous learning has allowed me to support my students’ journeys more deeply than if I had focused solely on my personal abilities.
-By embracing the full spirit of yoga, we allow both ourselves and our students to find something much greater than perfection—we find connection, understanding, and true transformation.
+Teaching from a place of authenticity, compassion, and ongoing growth allows me to connect with students in meaningful ways.
+By embracing the full spirit of yoga, we all find something greater than perfection—we find connection, understanding, and transformation.

 Drawing from years of personal practice and teaching experience, TYL shares accessible tips, mindful techniques, and inspiring insights to help yogis of all levels deepen their journey.
 Through a focus on balance, strength, and inner growth, TYL writing empowers readers to bring the spirit of yoga both to the mat and beyond.